TingleDinkle/sanity-orb/README.md

 ![Scikit-learn](https://img.shields.io/badge/Scikit--learn-1.3.1-F7931E?style=for-the-badge&logo=scikit-learn&logoColor=white)
 ![Tone.js](https://img.shields.io/badge/Tone.js-14.7.77-000000?style=for-the-badge)

-A mesmerizing 3D visualization that represents the collective digital consciousness through an interactive, animated orb.
-Watch as the orb's colors, particles, and effects dynamically change based on your "sanity level", a metaphor for the internet's mental clarity and stability.
+A mesmerizing 3D visualization that represents the collective digital consciousness through an interactive, animated orb surrounded by an advanced civilization's energy harvesting megastructure.
+Watch as the orb's colors, particles, Dyson sphere, and orbiting drone swarm dynamically change based on your "sanity level", a metaphor for the internet's mental clarity and stability.
 This project represents my exploration of cutting-edge frontend technologies and the creation of something genuinely wholesome in our often chaotic digital landscape.

 ## The Origin Story